 R.O.T.C. offices are located in the Armory, situated between Simmons Hall and Crouse Hall on the west side of the main campus.
 Air Force R.O.
 T.C. offices are in a building on Buchtel Avenue, opposite Knight Hall.

-SIMMONS HALL, on the southwest corner of the main campus, contains offices and classrooms of the College of Business Administration and additional laboratories of the College of Engineering plus the University's Computer Center.
+SIMMONS HALL, on the southwest corner of the main campus, contains offices and classrooms of the College of Business Administration and additional laboratories of the College of Engineering.
 It is named for the former University President, Hezzleton E. Simmons.